 TG4ab editor, modify the subclause as follows (track changes ON):

 Securing a frame involves the use of the AEAD encryption and authentication transformation, as described in B.4.2.
 Unsecuring a frame involves the use of the AEAD decryption and authentication checking transformation, as described in B.4.3.

-The length M of the Authentication field for the AEAD forward transformation and the AEAD inverse transformation is determined from Table 9-6, using the Security Level field of the Security Control field of the auxiliary security header of the frame.
+The length M of the Authentication field for the AEAD forward transformation and the AEAD inverse transformation is determined from Table 9-6, using secCPSDUSecurityLevel for compressed PSDUs and using the Security Level field of the Security Control field of the auxiliary security header of the frame for frames other than compressed PSDUs.

 9.3.5 AEAD transformation data representation

 9.3.5.3 a data and m data